 ART 1300.
 Introduction to Art - AAI* (for non-majors only) Critical analysis of selected examples of architecture, painting, and sculpture (for non-art majors only).
 (Applicable toward fine arts humanities requirements for Bachelor of Arts degree.)

 ART 2302.
-History of Art I Architecture, sculpture, painting, and the minor arts in relation to styles and culture patterns from prehistoric times to ca. 1400 CE.
+Survey of Western Art I Architecture, sculpture, painting, and the minor arts in relation to styles and culture patterns from prehistoric times to ca. 1400 CE.

 ART 2303.
-History of Art II Architecture, sculpture, painting, and the minor arts in relation to styles and culture patterns from 1400 CE to the present time.
+Survery of Western Art II Architecture, sculpture, painting, and the minor arts in relation to styles and culture patterns from 1400 CE to the present time.

 ART 3352.
 Greek Art (Cross-listed as CLA 3352)

 A survey of Greek art from its beginnings through the first century BCE with emphasis on stylistic developments, the contributions of known artists, and the relationship between art and various aspects of Greek life and thought.

 ART 3353.
 Roman Art (Cross-listed as CLA 3353)